-Because Indonesian is based on Malav. learning Indonesian not only gives students knowledge of the language of the world's largest Muslim-majority country, but also provides access to three other countries in South-East Asia, namely Malaysia, Singapore and Brunei.
+Because Indonesian is based on Malay, learning Indonesian not only gives students knowledge of the language of the world's largest Muslim-majority country, but also provides access to three other countries in South-East Asia, namely Malaysia, Singapore and Brunei.

-At UQ, Indonesian is available for beginning, intermediate and advanced students as a major or an elective.
+At UQ, Indonesian is available for beginning, intermediate and advanced students.